fridenmf/SimpleThreadModules/README.md

       }
     }

-And once again a pretty image:
+And once again, a pretty image:

 ![Pretty image 1](/images/image1.jpg)

-First bump is from:
+The first bump is from:

     while(true){
       Integer i = 0;